nathanb01/pyne/docs/nucnameforms.rst

    information about the nuclide's state.
 #. **state_id**: The state id naming convention uses the form zzzaaassss.
 It is
-   different from the canonical zzzaaassss form in that ssss refers to a list of states by ordered by energy.
+   different from the canonical zzzaaassss form in that ssss refers to a list of states ordered by energy.
 This is derived from the levels listed in the ENSDF files for a given nuclide.
 Using this form is dangerous as it may change with new releases of ENSDF data.